HonghuXue/GymPlatformDeepRLChallenge/README.md

 ```
 where $`N`$ refers to the current experience replay size, and $`P(i)`$ represents the probability of sampling data point $`i`$ according to priorities.
 For stability, the $`w_{i}`$ is furthere divided by $`w_{max}`$ as a normalization factor to make sure IS-ratio is less than or equal to $`1`$ and $`w_{max}`$ refers to the maiximal IS-ratio value among all the stored experience.

-However, I found IS-ratio could result in a slow learning and osciallation in Q-value estimates due to the boostrapping nature.
+However, I found IS-ratio could result in a slow learning and osciallation in Q-value estimates due to the boostrapped update.
 Therefore, I set IS-ratio for each samples to just be $`1`$, i.e., without "IS-ratio integration".